Data-based Transfer Stabilization in Linear Systems

-We consider the scenario where sufficient data can be obtained from the source system, while the amount of data that can be obtained from the target system is very limited.
-Our aim is to stabilize the actual target system using the available data.
+This paper proposes a data-driven method to design a controller that stabilizes the actual target system by using primarily the available data from the source system.
 Due to scarcity of target system data, stabilizing the set of all systems consistent with the (target) data is infeasible.
 To cope with this challenge, we use the plenty of data that we have from the source system and find a suitable, and relatively small, compact set of systems that contains the actual target system.
 To find this set, we assume that the source and target systems are close in a suitable metric.
 This assumption is in line with the transfer learning idea where the involved systems should be ``related" in some sense.
 Once we find the aforementioned compact set of systems, we search for a controller that robustly stabilizes all the systems in the set.
 We remark that our controller may or may not stabilize the source system, a fact which differentiates the results with what is customary in classical robust control \cite[Section 5.1]{Carsten2004}\cite[Section 4.3]{Duan2013}.
-For direct data-driven control results concerning a robust stabilization of a set of systems consistent with data, we refer to \cite{Persis2020, Andrea2021a, Henk2020Informativity, Henk2022, Julian2020, berberich2021combining}.
+For direct data-driven control results concerning a robust stabilization of a set of systems consistent with data, we refer to \cite{Persis2020, Andrea2022Petersen, Henk2020Informativity, Henk2022, Julian2020, berberich2021combining}.

 {}